The European Rest Cure: Analysis

 There is a strong contrast between the four first shots, which constitute the departure scene, and the rest of the film.
-These very realistic shots are filmed on location in New-York harbour with horizontal panning in shots 1 and 2, a tracking shot of Manhattan taken from a boat in shot 3 and vertical panning in shot 4.
+These very realistic shots are filmed on location in New York Harbor with horizontal panning in shots 1 and 2, a tracking shot of Manhattan taken from a boat in shot 3 and vertical panning in shot 4.
 All other shots are filmed by a fixed camera and, with the exception of the last one, use stylised stage sets.

 Bertram M. Gordon has noted that the film is an indication of the increasing popularity of Europe and the Mediterranean as a destination for American tourists at the beginning of the 20th century.

 The film has also been mentioned as one of the earliest parodic travelogues.
 The comic effect is based on the clumsiness of the protagonist and on caricatural stereotypes of European nationalities.

 Jon Gartenberg has stressed the novelty of the camera movements, in particular the panorama of the waterfront from the departing ship.